obycodes/web3-RSVP-DApp/README.md

 # An End-to-End Fullstack web3 RSVP DApp

-This project is a fullstack decentralised application for event creation and management, built with Solidity using the following stack on Ethereum:
+This project is a fullstack decentralised application for event creation and management where users w/o needing to sign-up simply connect their Ethereum based wallets (Metamask, Coinbase, Rainbow), built with Solidity using the following stack:

 Filecoin & IPFS,
 The Graph,